renkasiyas/proust/README.md

 Proust transforms AI-assisted development from scattered interactions into coherent narrative experiences.
 Like its namesake's *In Search of Lost Time*, the framework helps AI assistants maintain deep contextual memory, creating development experiences where every action builds on accumulated understanding.

+**The Trinity:** **Claude + Simone + Proust** work together as an integrated development experience where Claude provides the AI intelligence, [Simone](https://github.com/Helmi/claude-simone) structures the project management workflow, and Proust maintains the persistent memory and context that connects everything across time.

 ### Personas

 #### Proust — The Memory & Context Archivist